LinkedInLearning/c-sharp-applied-data-structures-2813283-1/README.md

 # C#: Applied Data Structures
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `C#: Applied Data Structures`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![C#: Applied Data Structures][lil-thumbnail-url]

 ## Instructions
 This repository contains two folders for the contents of the course: